wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 A provider information dictionary must include the following key:

 - `requires: list[str]`: A list of one or more package dependency specifiers.
-When installing the provider, all the dependencies are installed (provided their environment markers match).
+When installing the provider, all the items are processed (provided their environment markers match), but they must always resolve to a single distribution to be installed.
+Multiple dependencies can be used when different plugins providing the same namespace need to be used conditionally to environment markers, e.g. for different Python versions or platforms.

 Additionally, they may include the following keys: